Fear of nationalist surge marks European memorials

 They spoke out amid a rise in far-right and nationalist political forces in Europe.

-They also spoke in the presence of US leader Donald Trump, who has called himself a "nationalist", as well as Russian president Vladimir Putin and Turkish leader Recep Tayyip Erdogan, who also espouse an even more aggressive nationalist-imperialist ideology.
+They also spoke in the presence of US leader Donald Trump, who has called himself a "nationalist", as well as Russian president Vladimir Putin and Turkish leader Recep Tayyip Erdogan, who espouse a far more aggressive nationalist-imperialist ideology.

 Trump and Putin shook hands with Macron and Merkel and stood next to them at the main ceremony.